AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 14813 {#release-14813}
+## Release 15262 {#release-15262}

-Summarized below are the continuous improvements for maintenance release 14813, which was publicly released on January 11, 2023.
+Summarized below are the continuous improvements for maintenance release 15262, which was publicly released on February 28, 2023.
 The previous maintenance release was release 14697.

 2024.1.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-14813}
+### Enhancements {#enhancements-15262}

 * ASSETS-32101: Metadata for smart crop renditions should be updated in DB.
 * ASSETS-31297: Improve checks to prevent deletion of copied assets from dynamic media.

-### Fixed Issues {#fixed-issues-14813}
+### Fixed Issues {#fixed-issues-15262}

 * ASSETS-32679: Add cache-killer to rendition URLs when previewing content.
 * ASSETS-32755: configure ordered queue for asset move events.